hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 * `rejoin [c/1 b/1 a/1]` should be enough though (or maybe `rejoin ["" c/1 b/1 a/1]`?)

 [19:03:29](#16160942094618iZdwW:gitter.im) <rseger (rseger)>:
-guess I need help with two things í ½í¸•
+guess I need help with two things ğŸ˜•

 [19:03:39](#16160942194619JBVOv:gitter.im) <hiiamboris (NOT THIS ONE)>:
 formatting: use 3 backticks